 |9||Windscribe VPN||Yes||No||No||5 eyes (Canada)|

 4. Server Locations and Speed

-With multiple server locations, VPN users have an option of switching between servers at the time of congestion or poor connectivity.
+With multiple server locations, VPN users have the option of switching between servers at the time of congestion or poor connectivity.
 It also helps users to access geographically restricted websites and streaming channels like Netflix, Hulu, BBC iPlayer, and more.

 Some VPN providers rent their servers from third parties, which can shift the credibility of their service.
 So, always ensure that your VPN providers own their servers, which prevents third parties from snooping through your data.

 As most of you know, a VPN, by nature will slow your internet connection, especially when connected to remote servers.
 One smart way of choosing your VPN provider is to review if they have satisfactory levels of upload and download speeds, required for streaming, downloading, torrenting, and more.

 5. Customer Support – Are they reliable and responsive?

 - They should be competent to assist you with your installation or troubleshooting needs.

 - They should pay attention to detail and come up with a resolution promptly.

 - They should be accessible anytime, either through live chats or emails.